Breast Milk Storage Guidelines

 Refrigerator: up to 24 hours

-Left over from a feeding (baby did not finish bottle)
+Left over from a feeding (meaning your baby did not finish bottle)

 Room temperature: use within 2 hours after baby has finished eating